alfred-miquel/Learning-to-Rank-Tensor-Network-Contraction-Plans-for-GPU-Accelerated-Quantum-Circuit-Simulation/Notebooks/README.md

-Following these notebooks,  you can replicate the main outcomes discussed in the article
+Following these notebooks in order,  you can replicate the main outcomes discussed in the article.